- Explain the difference between stereotypes, prejudice, discrimination, and racism

 - the belief that one doesn’t “see” race

 - prejudiced action against a group of people

 - biased thought based on flawed assumptions about a group of people

 - the act of real estate agents directing prospective homeowners toward or away from certain neighborhoods based on their race

 - the use by law enforcement by looking at race alone when determining whether to stop and detain

 - a set of attitudes, beliefs, and practices that are used to justify the belief that one racial category is somehow superior or inferior to others

 - the practice of routinely refusing mortgages for households and business located in predominately minority communities

-- the intergenerational impact of de facto and de jure racism that limits the abilities of black people to accumulate wealth
+- the intergenerational impact of de facto (a matter of custom) and de jure (a matter of law) racism that limits the abilities of Black people to accumulate wealth

-- the benefits people receive simply by being part of the dominant group
+- the benefits people automatically receive simply by being part of the dominant group